For those of you who continue to email me, even though I have made the correction, let me make the correction again.

 Really?

-Really, what you know what amazes me more than anything about this is how quickly we were able to quantify this.
+You know what amazes me more than anything about this is how quickly we were able to quantify this.

-How come we can't quantify this kind of fraud in Medicare, Medicaid, Social Security, War and poverty, and all these other programs?
+How come we can't quantify this kind of fraud in Medicare, Medicaid, Social Security, war and poverty, and all these other programs?

-Food stamp program, how come?
+Food stamp program.

 We can find out how much fraud occurred here.

-What are we gonna do about it?
+What are we going to do about it?

 Nothing.